-Staying organized as a teacher can make or break your day or even your week – planners make it easy to stay on schedule, deliver valuable lessons, and keep a record of what worked and what didn’t
+Staying organized as a teacher can make or break your day or even your week – the best teacher planners make it easy to stay on schedule, deliver valuable lessons, and keep a record of what worked and what didn’t

 When it comes to teacher planners, the best option for you will have everything you need to stay on top of your schedule.
 Planner options come with many different features and layouts and you’ll need to look for a planner book that coincides with your term length, the classes you teach, and your daily needs.